raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 title: 'HTTP:Basics Part 1'
 date: 2016-07-06
 excerpt: >-
-  The HTTP is the set of rules for transferring files on the World Wide Web.
+  Short for Hyper Text Transport Protocol.If you want to know more other than acronym then Read More !!
 feature: 'http://www.vpnanswers.com/wp-content/uploads/2015/05/http.jpg'
 comments: true
 published: true
 ---
 ### Hello friends,everyone know about HTTP right but still Iam writing this post because of if you know in detail about communication protocols,it helps while doing web application hacking or any hacking related stuff.Ok then here you go…

-### First,what is protocol.a protocol is a standard used to define a method of exchanging data over a computer network such as local area network,Internet,Intranet,etc.
+First,what is protocol.a protocol is a standard used to define a method of exchanging data over a computer network such as local area network,Internet,Intranet,etc.

 In the standard model known as Open Systems Interconnection (OSI),there are one or more protocols at each layer in the communication exchange.OSI is a network model developed by ISO in1978 where peer-to-peer communications are divided into seven layers.Each layer performs a specific task.

 ![p5.png]({{site.baseurl}}/assets/img/p5.png)

-## 1-Physical layer:
+## 1-Physical layer :

 Responsible for transmitting row bit stream over the physical cable.Below are some protocols which belongs to physical layer.

-### Eternet physical layer:
+### Eternet physical layer :

 The Ethernet physical layer is the physical layer component of the Ethernet family of computer network standards.